SimplicioInferenti/SimplicioInferenti/README.md

 - I’m @SimplicioInferenti
 - I’m a lawyer and I'm interested in Legal Tech and Artificial Intelligence
-- I’m currently learning some data science and statistics basics.
+- I’m currently learning data science and statistics.
 - I’m looking to collaborate on Legal Tech projects
 - How to reach me: simplicio@inferenti.org